jalogisch/OpenSourceDay2018/DeepDive.md

 ---
 name: how
-layout: true
-class: center, middle, inverse
+template: inverse

 # what is processing pipelines
 ---

----
+template: inverse

-make a log message readable
+###make a log message readable

 --
+template: inverse

 ##create value for non specialist

 ---